carolzyy/SpotDataExtract/README.md

 # SpotDataExtract
-The path need to be given
+The path needs to be given

-## Date:1214
-change: add visual_plus_depth

-ToDO:generate new dataset and retain